 Other poems are more personal, the author’s response to the scenery, storms, and wildlife encountered on this wild westerly Peninsula, observed and depicted with a painter’s eye.
 Still others, amusing sketches of local characters and events, verge deliberately on the doggerel, while several of the poems are highly rhythmical – written to be read aloud, perhaps by more than one voice around a winter’s fireside.
 From here it's just a short step to turning a handful of the poems into fully-scored songs, which the author has done with a little help from his musical friends in the Dale Amateur Dramatic Society.

-Keith Johnson PEMBROKESHIRE LIFE, July 2016
+Keith Johnson writing in PEMBROKESHIRE LIFE

 I enjoy poetry, but I was somewhat unsure that I could read through a whole book; so I opened Chris Jessop’s latest book “To Marloes, With Love” a little reluctantly.

 I need not have worried.
 The songs and poems cover a wide range from lyrical to tongue-in-cheek to straightforward funny.
 They paint pictures in your mind as poetry should and are strongly rooted in place and time.
 But this book does more!

 The illustrations enhance the poetry and the author hopes that the reader will be inspired to colour in or paint the line drawings.
 Further fun can be had by joining the songs with the music printed at the end of the book.

 If you thought poetry was boring, this multi-faceted book will change your mind.
 There is something for everyone both young and old.
 It is well worth buying.
 Now – where did I put my watercolour paints and brushes?